Snowflake-Labs/terraform-provider-snowflake/docs/resources/account.md

 page_title: "snowflake_account Resource - terraform-provider-snowflake"
 subcategory: ""
 description: |-
   The account resource allows you to create and manage Snowflake accounts.
+To use this resource, make sure you use an account with the ORGADMIN role.
 ---

 # snowflake_account (Resource)

 The account resource allows you to create and manage Snowflake accounts.
+To use this resource, make sure you use an account with the ORGADMIN role.

 !> **Warning** This resource cannot be destroyed!!!
 The only way to delete accounts is to go through [Snowflake Support](https://docs.snowflake.com/en/user-guide/organizations-manage-accounts.html#deleting-an-account)